 Moreover, Whisk offers a number of smarts under the hood that could help it become one of the most popular apps for foodies out there, particularly if it were to become more deeply ingrained in Samsung’s ecosystem of products.

-A typical Whisk use case could be something like this — someone wishing to make a banoffee pie would search for a recipe on Google and click on the first site that looks relevant.
+A typical Whisk use case could be something like this — someone wishing to make a banoffee pie would search for a recipe on Google and click on the first site that looks relevant (say, this one).
 They would then hit the “share” button and select Whisk from the apps installed on their device, then choose whether to save the recipe or add it directly to a shopping list.

 For each recipe, Whisk automatically creates a dedicated Ingredients tab by scanning and pulling the words from the recipe — based on our tests it was 100% accurate in identifying the ingredients.